algolia/docsearch/docs/src/recommended-configuration.md

   what should be updated.
 Do not worry, we will still crawl your website and discover embedded hyperlinks to find your great content.

 - Every pages needs to have their full context available.
-Using [metadata is meaningful][3].
+Using global element might help.

 - Every `lvlx` DOM elements (matching the selectors defined in your configuration) must have a unique `id` or `name`.
 This will help the